 - Lack of oxygen to the brain.
 In the most severe cases, which are rare, this can cause brain damage and even death.

 The picture above shows how the shoulder becomes trapped or stuck due to its angle.
-Shoulder Dystocia is estimated to occur in up to 3% of vaginal deliveries and is one of the most litigated cases in obstetrics because of it’s association with permanent birth-related injuries and mother complications.
+Shoulder Dystocia is estimated to occur in up to 3% of vaginal deliveries and is one of the most litigated cases in obstetrics because of its association with permanent birth-related injuries and maternal complications.
 The video below demonstrates the complexity of dealing with Shoulder Dystocia and while most doctors are trained to handle this complication there are instances of malpractice due to missing steps or failing to use the appropriate countermeasures.